nwdigitalradio/n7nix/config/README.md

 ./set_callsign.sh -s N0ONE
 ```
 * You will be prompted for a "real" name
-  * Use first & last name and hit retur
+  * Use first & last name and hit return

 ###### Compare changes with saved configuration
 ```